 Unexpected absences policy

-Attendance is required at all five classes; however, we understand that unexpected situations may arise that prevent you from attending class.
+Attendance is required at all six classes; however, we understand that unexpected situations may arise that prevent you from attending class.
 Please let the program coordinator know if you are going to miss a class.

 If you miss two or more classes, you will be dropped from the class with an opportunity to participate in a later training session if space allows.